 - Changes to the board comparison

-There are no plans to change the Board composition at the time and believes that is has the appropriate governance framework and internal controls for a FCA regulated business of its size.
+There are no plans to change the Board composition at this time, following the appointment of Karen Ingham and believes that it has the appropriate governance framework and internal controls for a FCA regulated business of its size.

 The board has delegated specific responsibilities to the Audit & Risk, Remuneration and Nomination Committees.
 Each Committee has terms of reference setting out its duties, authority and reporting responsibilities.
 The terms of reference of each Committee are kept under review to ensure they remain appropriate and reflect any changes in legislation, regulation or best practice.
 Each committee comprises the three Non-Executive directors.